filimon-danopoulos/filimon-danopoulos.github.io/post_src/2014-08-18_about:blog-part-1.md

-# about:blog part 1

-A run down of how I ended up hosting my blog here and the decision about technology.
+This post is a run down of how I ended up hosting my blog here and how I picked the technology.

 ## The search